gesagtgetan/GesagtGetan.KrakenOptimizer/README.md

 ```
 ## Usage

+#### Warning:
+> ⚠ As with any plugin that actively works on your database and resources it is a good idea to make sure you keep
+regular backups for your website.
+No known disasters have been caused by this plugin, but it's always better to be
+safe than sorry.

 1. We usually want to optimize all existing resources.
 We can do this by running this CLI command
 ```
 ./flow kraken:optimize
 ```